michael-upton97/cscompubdraft/mySite/wp-content/plugins/ultimate-member/readme.txt

 * [bbPress](https://ultimatemember.com/extensions/bbpress/) - With the bbPress extension you can beautifully integrate Ultimate Member with bbPress
 * [MailChimp](https://ultimatemember.com/extensions/mailchimp/) - Allow users to subscribe to your MailChimp lists when they signup on your site and sync user meta to MailChimp
 * [User Reviews](https://ultimatemember.com/extensions/user-reviews/) - Allow users to rate & review each other using a 5 star rate/review system
-* [Verified Users](https://ultimatemember.com/extensions/verified-users/) - Add a user verficiation system to your site so user accounts can be verified
+* [Verified Users](https://ultimatemember.com/extensions/verified-users/) - Add a user verification system to your site so user accounts can be verified
 * [myCRED](https://ultimatemember.com/extensions/mycred/) - With the myCRED extension you can integrate Ultimate Member with the popular myCRED points management plugin
 * [Notices](https://ultimatemember.com/extensions/notices/) - Alert users to important information using conditional notices
 * [Profile Completeness](https://ultimatemember.com/extensions/profile-completeness/) - Encourage or force users to complete their profiles with the profile completeness extension